Volunteer Opportunities

 Bolinas Lagoon Restoration

-The Kent Island Restoration Project is led by Marin County Parks with support from Greater Farallones Association.
-Volunteers for this project will help restore unique sand dune habitat, promote the return of native plants, and improve the health of Bolinas Lagoon through the removal of invasive vegetation on Kent Island.
-Participants take a short row boat ride to the island, and get hands on training to identify and remove invasive plants while learning about the importance of native vegetation.
-Enjoy the serenity of being on your own island with spectacular views of the lagoon!
+The Kent Island Restoration Project is led by Marin County Parks with support from Greater Farallones Association and in partnership with Greater Farallones and Cordell Bank National Marine Sanctuaries.
+Volunteers for this project help restore unique sand dune habitat through the removal of invasive vegetation on Kent Island, promoting the return of native plants and improving the health of Bolinas Lagoon.
+Participants take a short row boat ride to the island and receive training on how to identify and remove invasive plants while learning about the ecology of this unique lagoon island.

 Kent Island volunteer days take place during summer months.
 Check the Marin County Parks website for upcoming volunteer dates.